 Types of Decomposables.
 Conceptually, a decomposition implies reducing a character to an equivalent sequence of constituent parts, such as mapping an accented character to a base character followed by a combining accent.
 The vast majority of nontrivial decompositions are indeed a mapping from a character code to a character sequence.
 However, in a small number of exceptional cases, there is a mapping from one character to another character, such as the mapping from ohm to capital omega.
 Finally, there are the "trivial" decompositions, which are simply a mapping of a character to itself.
-They are really an indication that a character cannot be decomposed, but are defined so that all characters formally have a decomposition.
-The definition of decomposable is written to encompass only the nontrivial types of decompositions; therefore these characters are considered non-decomposable.
+They are really an indication that a character cannot be decomposed, but are defined so that all characters formally have a decompositions; therefore these characters are considered non-decomposable.